Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Conclusions

-Before to conclude we should comment here the model $g(r,r) = R(r,t)$ where the behavior of $\alpha$ and $\delta_\mathrm{c}$ is significantly different when the difference $p_\mr-p_\mt$ is proportional to the pressure gradients with respect to the case when $p_\mr-p_\mt$ is proportional to the energy density gradients.
-In the first case $\delta_\mathrm{c}$ is initially increasing with $\lambda$ up to a critical point and then is decreasing, while in the second case $\delta_\mathrm{c}$ is first decreasing and then increasing.
-It is difficult to understand the physical motivation of this discordant behaviour.
-This model however is not based on solid physical grounds, because the EoS with $g(r,t)=R(r,t)$ is not expressed in terms of local quantities, as one would normally expect for EoS of a perfect fluid.
-This is a special case of the model described in \Sec{f=rho^n}, with $n=-1/4$, where the pressure or energy density gradients does not vanish for an infinte expansion, as one would expect.
+Before concluding we should comment here on the model with $g(r,r) = R(r,t)$ where the behavior of $\alpha$ and $\delta_\mathrm{c}$ is significantly different when $p_\mr-p_\mt$ is proportional to the pressure gradients from the case when it is proportional to the energy density gradients.
+In the first case $\delta_\mathrm{c}$ is initially increasing with $\lambda$ up to a critical point and then decreases, while in the second case $\delta_\mathrm{c}$ is first decreasing and then increasing.
+It is difficult to understand the physical motivation of this discordant behavior.
+This model however is not based on solid physical grounds, because the EoS with $g(r,t)=R(r,t)$ is not expressed in terms of local quantities, as one would normally expect.
+This is a special case of the model described in \Sec{f=rho^n}, with $n=-1/4$, where the pressure or energy density gradients do not vanish for an infinite expansion, as one would expect.

 Analyzing this first model has been useful to simplify the problem, understanding how to write the anisotropic quasi homogeneous solution in a clear and self consistent form.
-However, only the model elaborated later in Section~\ref{f=rho^n}, where the EoS is written only in terms of local quantities, and the anisotropy is varying also with the expansion of the Universe, looks to be more physically plausible, and therefore should be seriously taken into account for further studies on the subject, with particular attention to the version where the EoS is written in terms of density gradients, characterized by an explicit solution.
+However, only the model elaborated later in \Sec{f=rho^n}, where the EoS is written only in terms of local quantities, and the anisotropy is varying also with the expansion of the Universe, looks to be physically plausible, and therefore should be seriously taken into account for further studies on the subject, with particular attention to the version where the EoS is written in terms of density gradients, characterized by an explicit solution.